butler-consulting/google-font-manager/readme.txt

 * Updated the FAQ with multisite answers and more.

 = 1.02 =
-* Commented out PHP error reporting what was causing other plugins and issues to be displayed in admin.
+* Commented out PHP error reporting (was causing error messages from other plugins and issues to be displayed in admin).